• Home

 Which came first, building a small isolated home on the cliff-side of a national road to sell lingonberries?
 Or selling lingonberries on the edge of road and building a new house closer to the job?
 I've no idea, but the sound of our oncoming car caused a mad dash to grab the berries and hurry to the road side to sell.

-The mother was generous enough to both allow for this portrait, as well as show us inside her home and how the upper floor was reach by a retractable ladder.
+The mother was generous enough to both allow for this portrait, as well as show us inside her home and how the upper floor was reached by a retractable ladder.
 They all slept upstairs at night.

 Physically, goalkeeping.
 Mentally, elsewhere.
 Yes, his team lost.